LeafyLuigi/discord-themes/pyrite/README.md

 Due to the differences between Canary, PTB and Stable as well as Discord Experiments you might not have an area themed.
 Speak up for it on the [Support Server](https://discord.gg/W976FZS) and someone will fix it up for you.

+*Replugged plugin support has since been dropped but you can still use the theme once converted into a .asar file.
+You can do so on this page: https://replugged-org.github.io/theme-converter/*

 ### Previews:

 *The below screenshots may not be up to date as Discord changes things constantly.
 Both the Border Radius/Radical Status and the User Modal Layout addons were enabled.*